IMDC/webmoti-react/setup.md

 TWILIO_API_KEY_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 TWILIO_CONVERSATIONS_SERVICE_SID=ISxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-# Using passcode auth is useful for testing multiple users
+# Using no auth is useful for testing multiple users (or testing in general)
-# Un-comment the following line to enable passcode authentication for use with
+# VITE_SET_AUTH=none
-# the Twilio CLI rtc-plugin.
+# You can also enable passcode authentication for use with the Twilio CLI rtc-plugin.
 # See: https://github.com/twilio-labs/plugin-rtc
 # VITE_SET_AUTH=passcode

-# Un-comment the following line to enable Google authentication with Firebase.
+# Use firebase auth for deploying and only use passcode/none for testing
 VITE_SET_AUTH=firebase

 # The following values are used to configure the Firebase library.